 Edible Plants in Southern California

 Because of the drier and warmer climate in Southern California, you'll find different types of plants on the trails here.
-For instance, you can find edible flowers, chewing gum and tomatillas.
+For instance, you can find edible flowers, chewing gum and tomatillas (pictured at the top).
 Chuparosa flowers grow off of a bush and can be eaten raw or cooked.
-Incienso, found in the Mojave Desert, can be eaten like chewing gum and tomatillas, found througout the Southwest, are used in salsa and Mexican sauces.
+Incienso, found in the Mojave Desert, can be eaten like chewing gum.
+Tomatillas, found througout the Southwest, are used in salsa and Mexican sauces.